maboroshin/alternative-front-ends/README.md

 - [ytmdl](https://github.com/deepjyoti30/ytmdl): A simple app to get songs from YouTube in mp3 format with artist name, album name etc from sources like iTunes, LastFM, Deezer, Gaana etc.

+- [Pipeline](https://github.com/Tubefeeder/Tubefeeder): A Youtube, Lbry and Peertube client made in libadwaita

 ### YouTube Music

 - [Beatbump](https://github.com/snuffyDev/Beatbump): An alternative frontend for YouTube Music created using Svelte/SvelteKit, powered by Cloudflare Workers